munirasagyndyqova/sweet-flowers/README.md

 ├── delivery.html      — delivery & payment info
 ├── reviews.html       — customer reviews
 ├── contacts.html      — contacts and location
-├── colophon.html      — how the site was built
 ├── images/            — photos used across the site └── README.md
 ```